rajan-sapkota/dbmsHW/README.md

 ## Installation
 1. Clone the repository.

-[!IMPORTANT]
+> [!IMPORTANT]
-2. Use openVPN to connect to the ULM server.
+> 2. Use openVPN to connect to the ULM server.
 This step is important to access database.

+> [!TIP]
-** To connect to the ULM server, go to [this website](openvpn.ulm.edu) and download the corresonding file that you need to run on your platform **
+> ** To connect to the ULM server, go to [this website](https://openvpn.ulm.edu) and download the corresonding file that you need to run on your platform **

 ## Usage